- About Overview

 The UCSF Department of Bioengineering & Therapeutic Sciences is pleased to announce the selection of Xiao Huang, PhD, as our 2017 Li Foundation Fellow.
 In addition to the prestige of the award, the selection carries a $31,500 stipend.

 Huang is currently working on two projects: the first is based on a drug delivery technology developed by the Desai Lab in which nanotopography can enhance the drug permeability through epithelial cell barriers.
 This is a very useful and important technique for the delivery of large molecules through epithelial barriers, but the mechanism of how nanotopography works is not clear.
 Huang is focused on studying this mechanism using high-resolution microscopy with live cell imaging.
-The tight junction proteins are labelled with a fluorescence reporter using CRISPR-based genome editing, which allows visualization of tight junction dynamics.
+The tight junction proteins are labeled with a fluorescence reporter using CRISPR-based genome editing, which allows visualization of tight junction dynamics.
 The second project is about the functionalization of biocompatible polymeric microparticles for CAR-T cell activation and cancer immunotherapy.
 The ultimate aim is to excite the systemic immunity toward tumors by the local activation of CAR-T cells.

 “Both of these projects are on the cutting edge of the bioengineering field,” said Huang.
 “The first provides a close-to-natural way of studying detailed mechanisms in biology, which can be applied to many other studies.
 The second focuses on the solution to the surface functionalization hurdle in the field of polymeric microparticles, and will have immediate impact on the use of polymeric particles in immunotherapy.
 Working on these two projects equips me with an important toolkit on cell biological engineering and nanomaterials-related chemistry.”